- Pharmaceutical Commerce August 2026

 The current prescription journey is not working.
 It is not working for patients struggling to afford vital medications.
 It is not working for prescribers battling complex, fragmented systems.
 And it is not working for manufacturers who are unable to optimize profitability and access the real-time insights needed to demonstrate value for money.

-With so many issues, we need to not just change the current prescription journey, but transform it.
+With so many issues, we need to not just change the current prescription journey but transform it.
 We need to improve patient access.
 We need to offer greater pricing transparency.
 We need to decrease the administrative burden on prescribers.
 And we need to empower manufacturers to optimize gross-to-net and improve pull-through.

 Integrated direct-to-patient (DTP) models offer the opportunity to do all the above and more.
-By combining technology, real-time data and human support, DTP models help more patients get the right price for them, get on therapy faster, and stay on therapy longer.
+By combining technology, real-time data, and human support, DTP models help more patients get the right price for them, get on therapy faster, and stay on therapy longer.
 This delivers better outcomes for patients themselves, prescribers, and brands alike.

 What Are the Current Drug Pricing Challenges?

 More than half (55%) of Americans are worried about affording their family’s prescription drug costs.1 When people are forced to make choices between their medications and other bills, it can lead to lower adherence or coming off treatment altogether.
-Around three in 10 adults report not taking their medicines as prescribed at some point in the past year because of the cost.
+About three in 10 adults report not taking their medicines as prescribed at some point in the past year because of the cost.
 This includes not filling prescriptions, taking over-the-counter drugs instead, cutting pills in half, or skipping a dose.

-Direct-to-Patient Models
+DTP Models

 How Does DTP Create Transparent Pricing for Patients?